Worksheet Compatibility Issues

 Accented characters created on one platform are likely to cause problems on a different platform depending on which character set is being used on each of the platforms.

-Maple provides users with two worksheet interfaces.
-Both have access to the full mathematical engine of Maple and take advantage of the new functionality in Maple.
+Maple provides users with the Standard worksheet interface.
+The Standard interface has all the user inferface features and access to the full mathematical engine of Maple.

 OLE Objects and Embedded Metafiles

-The Classic and Standard worksheet interfaces on Windows can contain OLE objects and embedded Metafiles.
+The Standard worksheet interfaces on Windows can contain OLE objects and embedded Metafiles.

 Maplet Application Windows

 In the Standard Worksheet, Maplet application windows have a parent hierarchy, set to be the window that is currently enabled when RunWindow is called.
 When the parent is closed by a call to CloseWindow, the child window is automatically closed as well.
-In the Classic Worksheet and in the Command-line interface, Maplet application windows do not have parents, and so the call to CloseWindow closes only the single Maplet application window.
+In the Command-line interface, Maplet application windows do not have parents, and so the call to CloseWindow closes only the single Maplet application window.

 To ensure that your Maplet applications behave as desired in both worksheet interfaces, use one of the following strategies.